bowass/2048-DQN-Agent/README.md

     * Quite fast and recommended for training
 * WebEnv2048: connects to [this web interface](https://play2048.co/) with selenium.
-    * Slower, but nice for testing trained agent. model's trained weights in [here](https://github.com/barvaisman/2048-DQN-Agent/tree/main/Models).
+    * Slower, but nice for testing trained agent.
+Model's trained weights in [here](https://github.com/barvaisman/2048-DQN-Agent/tree/main/Models).